OnroerendErfgoed/skosprovider/docs/glossary.rst

     model for data definition organised around `triples`.
 These triples forms a directed, labeled graph, where the edges represent the named link between two resources, represented by the graph nodes.

+   URI
+    A `Uniform Resource Identifier`.

+   URN
+    A URN is a specific form of a :term:`URI`.